Preview: Batch cooking can make meals easier by having pre-cooked foods stored in the freezer.

 Chicken breasts on the grill

 I also grill extra chicken breasts to freeze.
 When I need a protein to top a salad or want a grilled chicken sandwich, I can pull out as many breasts as I need and heat it up quickly.
 Here is my recipe for the best chicken marinade.
 Grilled chicken is also great in pasta salads and it is my go-to choice for chicken salad as well.
-If you sign up to receive my weekly newsletter, I’ll send you a printable with 5 ways to use your grilled chicken!
+If you sign up to receive my weekly newsletter, you’ll get immediate access to my Resource Library that contains a printable with 5 ways to use your grilled chicken!

 You can also make up a large batch of meatballs and cook them to store in the freezer.
 If I’m going to get my hands messy making meatballs, I’m going to make it worth my while and make a bunch.
 Cook them (either pan-fry or bake) and let them cool.
 Store in meal sized portions in the freezer and they are ready to add to spaghetti sauce, BBQ sauce, or sweet and sour sauce for a quick and easy meal.

 Batch cooking a boston butt or pork loin is another way to get a quick meal on the table.
 I use Jessica Fisher’s recipe at Good Cheap Eats and let it simmer in my crock pot all day.
 We have BBQ for supper and I freeze the rest.
 It is great to pull out and use to make BBQ pork quesadillas or to top a BBQ flavored pizza.
-We also use it in salads and quesadillas too.
+We also use it in salads and quesadillas and BBQ Chicken Sheet Pan Nachos is a favorite around here.

 BATCH COOKING FOR OTHER MEALS